Stan Getz: Return to United States

-He then recorded the album Getz/Gilberto, in 1963, with Antônio Carlos Jobim, João Gilberto and his wife, Astrud Gilberto.
-Their recording of "The Girl from Ipanema" won a Grammy Award.
+He then recorded the album Getz/Gilberto, in 1963, with João Gilberto, his wife Astrud, and Antônio Carlos Jobim.
+A single from the album, "The Girl from Ipanema" became a hit (1964) and won a Grammy Award.
 Getz/Gilberto won two Grammys (Best Album and Best Single).
-As a single (1964), "The Girl from Ipanema" became a smash hit.
-Getz and producer Creed Taylor claimed that the music's success was a result of their discovery of the talent of Astrud Gilberto, who had never before been recorded as a vocalist, shifting the spotlight away from her and depriving her of credit, when it had been her vocal rendition that had made the song a smashing success with the general public.
-Getz even made sure she got none of the royalties.
-Gilberto and later her and João Gilberto's son Marcelo disputed Getz and Taylor's version of the story.
+Getz and producer Creed Taylor claimed that the music's success was a result of their discovery of the talent of Astrud Gilberto, who had never recorded as a vocalist.
+She and Gilberto and later their son, Marcelo, disputed Getz and Taylor's version of the story, and alleged that Getz contrived it to deprive her of the royalties she was due.

-A live album, Getz/Gilberto Vol. 2, followed, as did Getz Au Go Go (1964), a live recording at the Cafe au Go Go.
-While still working with the Gilbertos, he recorded the jazz album Nobody Else But Me (1964), with a new quartet including vibraphonist Gary Burton, but Verve Records, wishing to continue building the Getz brand with bossa nova, refused to release it.
-It came out 30 years later, after Getz had died.
+A live album, Getz/Gilberto Vol. 2, followed, as did Getz Au Go Go (1964), a live recording at the Cafe au Go Go in New York City.
+While working with the Gilbertos, he recorded the jazz album Nobody Else But Me (1964), with a new quartet including vibraphonist Gary Burton, but Verve Records, wishing to continue building the Getz brand with bossa nova, refused to release it until 30 years later, after Getz had died.